 PREREQUISITES Knowledge of elementary concepts of mathematics: Cartesian axes, equation of a straight line.
-Teaching material on these topics will be nonetheless provided at the beginning of the course LEARNING OUTCOMES Following the Dublin Descriptors (see the section "Didattica" in the Department of Law Website), and what stated in the RAD document: 1) Knowldege and undestanding: At the end of the course the students will acquire knowledge of the key concepts and of basic models of micro- and macroeconomic theory, and will be able to undestand the arguments proposed in any university textbook at the introductory and intermediate level 2) Applying knowledge and understanding At the end of the course students will be able to develop a professional approach to the juridical-economic work and will possess adequate competences both to conceive and support argumentations and to solve problems in the juridical-economic fields of study 3) Making judgements At the end of the course students will have acquired the capacity to gather and interpret data and results in order to express autonomous judgments on socio- economic and juridical issues related to the juridical-economic profession.
+Teaching material on these topics will be nonetheless provided at the beginning of the course LEARNING OUTCOMES 1) Knowldege and undestanding: At the end of the course the students will acquire knowledge of the key concepts and of basic models of micro- and macroeconomic theory, and will be able to undestand the arguments proposed in any university textbook at the introductory and intermediate level 2) Applying knowledge and understanding At the end of the course students will be able to develop a professional approach to the juridical-economic work and will possess adequate competences both to conceive and support argumentations and to solve problems in the juridical-economic fields of study 3) Making judgements At the end of the course students will have acquired the capacity to gather and interpret data and results in order to express autonomous judgments on socio- economic and juridical issues related to the juridical-economic profession.
 4) Communication: At the end of the course students will be able to communicate in a clear and convincing manner information, ideas, issues and solutions to both specialists and non-specialists.
 5) Learning skills: At the end of the course students will have acquired learning skills that will enable them to pursue in full autonomy further studies in the juridical-economic field.
 ASSESSMENT METHODS Written exam and facultative oral exam.
 The evaluation of the written exam is in 30/30.
 The written exam takes 2 hours and consists of 6 open questions (3 questions on microeconomic, 3 questions on macroeconomics).
 Each answer is evaluated by a score on a 0-5 scale.
 The written exam aims at ascertaing the undestanding of the topics included in the syllabus.
 The student may be requested to include graphics in the asnwers.
 Rigor and clarity in the exposition will contribute to the evaluation.
 The student, after the evaluation of the written exam, has the possibility to take an oral exam.
 The criteria for the evaluation are the same as for the written exam.
-Marks should be intepreted as follows: 27-30: excellent understanding and mastering of the topics; 24-26: good understanding and mastering of the topics 18-21 sufficient understanding and mastering of the topics EDUCATIONAL OBJECTIVES The course in Economics aims at providing the students the capacity to master the main analytical tools developed in the contemporary micro- and macroeconomic theory, aiming at explaining the functioning of a market economy as well as its main patologies, the so called market failures.
+The Commision, in case of a largely insufficent written exam, has the faculty of advising the student not to take the oral exam.
+EDUCATIONAL OBJECTIVES The cours in Economics aims at providing the students the capacity to master the main analytical tools developed in the contemporary micro- and macroeconomic theory, aiming at explaining the functioning of a market economy as well as its main patologies, the so called market failures.
 Furthermore, some practical applications will be presented and their relevance for the law pratictioners will be discussed.
 TEACHING METHODS Lectures SUGGESTED BIBLIOGRAPHY M. Lieberman e R. Hall (2015), "Economia: principi ed applicazioni", Apogeo In alternativa, solo per chi ha maturato la frequenza in AA precedenti l'AA 2015-16, e' utilizzabile: M. Lieberman e R. Hall (2010), Principi di Economia, Terza Edizione, Apogeo, o seconda edizione (2006) Note: 1) Le Appendici, se non espressamente indicato, non rientrano nel programma.
 2) I paragrafi al termine di ciascun capitolo indicati come "Applicare la teoria" sono facoltativi.
-3) Il programma coincide con quello per il Modulo di Economia Politica per l'esame di "Istituzioni di Economia Pubblica" per gli studenti della Laurea Magistrale immatricolati negli AA precedenti il 2010/11 (cattedra L-Z) SYLLABLIS
+3) Il programma coincide con quello per il Modulo di Economia Politica per l'esame di "Istituzioni di Economia Pubblica" per gli studenti della Laurea Magistrale immatricolati negli AA precedenti il 2010/11 (cattedra L-Z)